 Enrolled Agent (EA) status is the highest credential awarded by the IRS.
 The EA credential is recognized across all 50 U.S. states.
 To become an EA, you must pass all three parts of the IRS Special Enrollment Exam; or you must have worked at the IRS for five consecutive years in a position where you were regularly engaged in applying and interpreting the provisions of the Internal Revenue Code and the regulations relating to income, estate, gift, employment, or excise taxes.

 Accountant - A person who is trained in bookkeeping and in preparation, auditing and analysis of accounts.
 Accountants prepare annual reports and financial statements for planning and decision making.
-They may also provide advise on tax laws and investment opportunities.
+In Oregon, an accountant who is licensed as a CPA, LTC or LTP may also provide advise on tax laws.

 Bookkeeper - A person who records the day-to-day financial transactions of a business.
 The bookkeeper is responsible for ensuring that all transactions are properly recorded in general ledger an other record-keeping systems of the business.